cscannell-inacloud/Microsoft-Teams-Docs/teams/setup.md

 ## 2. Turn on Microsoft Teams for your organization

+>For general information on administrator settings for Microsoft Teams, see [here](https://support.office.com/article/Administrator-settings-for-Microsoft-Teams-3966a3f5-7e0f-4ea9-a402-41888f455ba2).

 The O365 Administrator may have to enable Microsoft Teams for your organization.
 Please note all users must have a valid license assigned to access the product.

 1. [Sign in to Office 365](https://portal.office.com) with your administrator account.